 Firefighters on scene of South Side fire

-YOUNGSTOWN — Firefighters are battling a fire at a home on Joseph Street.
+YOUNGSTOWN — Firefighters are battling a fire at a home on Joseph Street on the South Side.
 The call came in about 4:45 p.m.

 The home is occupied but the occupants managed to get out.

-YOUNGSTOWN — Firefighters are battling a fire at a home on Joseph Street.
+YOUNGSTOWN — Firefighters are battling a fire at a home on Joseph Street on the South Side.
 The call came in about 4:45 p.m.

 The home is occupied but the occupants managed to get out.